Inheriting Real Estate: 5 Situations You May Encounter

 Let’s not overlook the possibility that you cannot agree.
 Because it’s a shared inheritance, there are legal matters involved.
 They will vary depending on whether the property was inherited as “joint tenants with survivorship” or “tenants in common.”
 Seek guidance from an estate lawyer regarding your right of possession.

 If you find yourself in one of the above situations, remember these options and don’t be afraid to explore others.
 Consult with family members, estate lawyers, mortgage lenders, and real estate agents to help you through the decision-making process.

 If you keep the home, start with a tax attorney who specializes in estate tax law.
 They can help with paperwork.
 If a mortgage is involved, time is of the essence because, unfortunately, mortgage payments are required monthly.
 There’s no way to freeze them.
 On the other hand, if there isn’t a mortgage on the property, you may be able to take some time to make up your mind.
-Know that the salary-based mortgage consultants from American Financing are always ready to guide you through loan options, helping to customize the right fit for your financial situation.
+Know that the mortgage consultants from American Financing are always ready to guide you through loan options, helping to customize the right fit for your financial situation.